You know, that's just, that's just really, I mean, that's just over the top.

 Yet she became convinced that her teachers were chastising her for overeating.

-She's afraid she's gonna get in trouble.
+She's afraid she's going to get in trouble.

 The practice of reporting students' body mass scores to parents originated a few years ago as just one tactic in a war on childhood obesity that would be fought with fresh, low-fat cafeteria offerings and expanded physical education.

-Legislators in other states, including New York, have proposed them as well, while some individual school districts have adopted the uh practice.
+Legislators in other states, including New York, have proposed them as well, while some individual school districts have adopted the practice.

 Holly, 17, said, I don't care how big I am.

-It's not what you look like, it's who you are.
+It's not what you look like.

 Is this not amazing?

-You get did you believe you believe parents needing a note from school telling them their kids' body mass index is off the charts in order for the parents to do something about it, and now they're instilling panic in these kids and uh maybe turning this little six-year-old into an anorexic, because she's afraid she's in trouble despite what her mother says, because of course what her mother says is wrong.
+Did you believe, you believe parents needing a note from school telling them their kids' body mass index is off the charts in order for the parents to do something about it?

 What the school says is what's right.